Advanced Facial Gua Sha AND Thai Steamed Herbal Compress Facial Massage: Professional Workshop for AcupuncturistsRegular price $398.00

 Professional Course for Acupuncturists.
 No formal CEU credit, but class description will be available along with course materials.

-Materials: Class cost includes one Dark Green Nephrite Jade Stone from CJB and two Thai steamed herbal facial compresses, which will be mailed to you as soon as you sign up for the class.
+Materials: Class cost does not include one Dark Green Nephrite Jade Stone from CJB but it does include two Thai steamed herbal facial compresses.

 Class size is limited to 16, so reserve your spot now!